-During a dive in GAUGE mode, the A1 displays depth and dive time at the top row, a timer in the middle and water temperature at the bottom row.
-The timer can be paused and restarted by press-and-hold the +/UP button.
+During a dive in GAUGE mode, the A2 displays depth and dive time at the top row, a timer in the middle and water temperature at the bottom row.
+The timer can be paused and restarted by a pressand-hold of the +/UP button.
 When the timer is paused, it can be reset to zero by pressing-and-holding the -/DOWN button.
 The alternative displays in the middle can be scrolled through by pressing the +/UP or -/DOWN buttons.